 NBA Players Who Probably Could Have Played In The NFL

-On Friday, I had the pleasure of attending the Nike Inspiration event in Houston.
-While listening to NFL great Andre Ware, star David Johnson and motivational speaker ET The Hip-Hop Preacher speak to a room full of top high school football players and athletes about hard work and reaching their full potential, I started thinking about how many of the best players in different sports could have become elite players in other sports if they would have dedicated themselves to that sport.
-I then started thinking about a bunch of current and recent NBA players who were also gridiron stars during their prep days and probably could have been stars in the NFL.
+On Friday, I had the pleasure of attending a Nike Inspiration event in Houston, TX.
+While listening to NFL great Andre Ware, star David Johnson and motivational speaker ET The Hip-Hop Preacher speak to a room full of top high school football players about hard work and what it takes to reach their full potential, I started thinking about how many of the best players in a sport could have become elite players in other sports if they would have dedicated themselves to that other sport.
+I then started thinking about a bunch of current and former NBA players who were also gridiron stars during their prep days and probably could have been a player in the NFL.